Predictive Analytics Solutions

 However, predictions made solely for the sake of making a prediction are a waste of time and money.
 In healthcare and other industries, prediction is most useful when that knowledge can be transferred into action.
 The willingness to intervene is the key to harnessing the power of historical and real-time data.
 Importantly, to best gauge efficacy and value, both the predictor and the intervention must be integrated within the same system and workflow where the trend occurs.

-The following Health Catalyst paper, “Using Predictive Analytics in Healthcare: Technology Hype vs Reality” is a good summary of both the hype and hope of predictive analytics in healthcare
+The following Health Catalyst® paper, “Using Predictive Analytics in Healthcare: Technology Hype vs Reality” is a good summary of both the hype and hope of predictive analytics in healthcare

-How To Get Started With Predictive Analytics
+How To Get Started With Predictive Analytics and Machine Learning

-If there are many pitfalls to avoid in healthcare predictive analytics, then where do you get started?
+Given the many pitfalls to avoid in healthcare predictive analytics, then where do you get started?
 The most important starting point is to establish a fundamental data and analytic infrastructure upon which to build.
 Deliberately but quickly move your organization up the levels of the Healthcare Analytics Adoption Model.
 This model draws upon lessons learned from the HIMSS EHR Adoption Model and describes a similar approach for assessing the adoption of analytics in healthcare.
 This model starts a level 1 foundation of an integrated, enterprise data warehouse combined with a basic set of foundational and discovery analytic applications.

 Enterprise Data Warehouse

-You need data across the entire continuum of care in order to manage patient populations.
+You need data across the entire continuum of care to manage patient populations.
 This requires an enterprise data warehouse (EDW) platform.
 An EDW is the central platform upon which you can build a scalable analytics approach to systematically integrate and make sense of the data.

-Health Catalyst deploys a unique Late-Binding™ Data Warehouse that enables healthcare organizations to automate extraction, aggregation and integration of clinical, financial, administrative, patient experience and other relevant data and apply advanced analytics to organize and measure clinical, patient safety, cost and patient satisfaction processes and outcomes.
+Health Catalyst® deploys a unique Late-Binding™ Data Warehouse that enables healthcare organizations to automate extraction, aggregation, and integration of clinical, financial, administrative, patient experience, and other relevant data and apply advanced analytics to organize and measure clinical, patient safety, cost, and patient satisfaction processes and outcomes.

 2. Use the Three Basic Steps of Predictive Modeling